airyhq/airy/docs/docs/integrations/cognigy-ai.md

 }
 ```

-The request is considered successful if `cognigy-connector` is returned in the list of configured components and the request status code is `200`.
+The request is considered successful if the component's name (in this case: `cognigy-connector`) is returned in the list of configured components.

 ```json
 {